3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ![notebook_panel_sample_abg](https://user-images.githubusercontent.com/86870826/134758745-81736f74-97bf-49e2-9779-2fb935085120.png)

 The CSS styling of Ohmine Dark Theme will only support up to 10 levels of subdirectories when Joplin didn't limit it to you.
-And sure, you can edit my css by yourself.
+And sure, you can edit my CSS by yourself.

 ## Sticky Notes